hoodiehq/hoodie/README.md

 npm init -y
 ```

-Next install hoodie and save it as dependency
+Next, install hoodie and save it as dependency

 ```
 npm install --save hoodie